ArsCodeAmatoria/locke/README.md

 - Nova Wallet, Talisman, or another Polkadot mobile wallet (for mobile users)
 - MetaMask or another Ethereum wallet (for Ethereum chain interactions)
 - For full functionality: Substrate node running with custom pallets (for demo purposes, mock APIs are provided)
+- For WebAssembly development: Rust toolchain and wasm-pack

 ### Installation